mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 `b.j` is initialized but `b.i` is uninitialized.
 What's happening in this example?
 I'm not sure! 🤷
+All of `b`'s bases and members *should* be getting zero-initialized here.
-I've asked about this on [Stack Overflow](https://stackoverflow.com/questions/54028846/why-is-a-member-not-getting-zero-initialized-in-this-example), and as of publishing this post haven't received a sufficient answer.
+I've asked about this on [Stack Overflow](https://stackoverflow.com/questions/54028846/why-is-a-member-not-getting-zero-initialized-in-this-example), and as of publishing this post haven't received a sufficient answer other than a possible compiler bug.
+Go figure.

 ... (*blankly stares at you*) (*stare turns to polite smile*) alright let's dive deeper!